 The City Tube Chute is convenient for many reasons, and I like that there are life guards at the Tube Chute.
-The chilly Comal River makes for a fun place for a first time tubers and river rats, alike!
+The chilly, rarely low Comal River makes for a fun place for a first time tubers and river rats, alike!

-Check out My Mommy Tips for making the most of your visit!
+Check out My Mommy Tips and pictures from today and in the past for making the most of your visit!

 - Know Before You Go

 Paid Parking is available at Prince Solms Park by an app.

 - If you can arrive early, park right outside the bathhouse along the street.
 This allows you to keep your personal possessions, and lunches, close by!

 - Traffic gets very heavy, especially on weekends, and parking is hard to find later in the day.